DRIVING WHILE INTOXICATED IN NEW YORK

 It is often only an experienced criminal law attorney who can assist the client in overcoming his embarrassment at being arrested and seeking out potential and not so obvious defenses in a DWI case.
 Aside from dismissal or acquittal, weaknesses identified in the prosecutor’’s case may result in a better disposition by plea bargain than originally offered by the prosecutor.

 With all of this in mind, choose an attorney with significant experience in criminal law and DWI cases.
-I have handled thousands of DWI cases over the past three decades and know what I am doing.
+I have handled thousands of DWI cases over almost four decades and know what I am doing.
 Call ..
 I can help.

 TOP TRIAL ATTORNEY